-the subparagraph (II) "period applicable under State law."
-12 U.S.C. § 1821(d)(14)(A)(i) & (ii).
-However, subparagraph (II) cannot apply to federal claims because it does not refer to the period applicable under federal law.
-12 U.S.C. § 1821(d)(14)(A)(i)(II) & (ii)(II).
+Applying the Statute to federal claims would also be inconsistent with the statement in its introductory paragraph that covered claims have two alternative statutes of limitations: the statute of limitations for "contract" and "tort claim[s]" shall be "the longer of" a new subparagraph (I) period and a subparagraph (II) "period applicable under State law."
+12 U.S.C. § 1821(d)(14)(A)(i), (ii).
+Subparagraph (II) cannot apply to federal claims because it does not refer to the period applicable under federal law.
+12 U.S.C. § 1821(d)(14)(A)(i)(II), (ii)(II).
 Thus, the reference to "the longer of" two applicable periods would make no sense as to federal claims if they were covered.

-Furthermore, if the Statute applied to federal claims, it would not preserve the pre-existing statute of limitations for such claims when it is longer than the three-year subparagraph (A)(ii)(I) alternative.
+Furthermore, if the Statute applied to federal claims, it would not preserve the statute of limitations for such claims when it is longer than the three-year subparagraph (A)(ii)(I) alternative.
 It would therefore have the perverse effect of reducing the FDIC's time to bring actions that would otherwise be governed by a longer federal statute of limitations.
-See, e.g., Agency Holding Corp. v.
-Malley-Duff & Assocs., 483 U.S. 143, 143 (1987) (four years for RICO claims); 15 U.S.C. § 15(b) (four years for Clayton and Sherman Act claims); 28 U.S.C. § 1658(a) (four years for federal claims without a specific statute of limitations).
-Nothing in FIRREA supports that untoward outcome.
-For all of these reasons, the more natural and logical reading of the text is that it does not apply to federal claims.5
+See, e.g., Malley-Duff & Assocs., Inc., 483 U.S. at 143 (RICO claims: four years); 15 U.S.C. § 15(b) (Clayton and Sherman Act claims: four years); 28 U.S.C. § 1658(a) (federal claims without a specific statute of limitations: four years).
+Nothing in FIRREA supports that outcome.3